rose-okoth/Github/README.md

 # Project Name

-Github
+Github-Search
 ​
 # Project Description

-Github search is a web application that allows the user to see names and descriptions of people's public repositories, as well as look for repositories.
+Github Search is a web application that allows the user to see names and descriptions of people's public repositories, as well as look for repositories.
 ​
 # Author(s) Information